Hil4l/Polygon_Intersection/index.md

 4) The removal of the vertices of TP split ∂P into three polygonal chains, only one, let cv, intersects l+, we consider its both endpoints v (by construction) and let u the other one.

-Because `Q ⊆ l+, only cv vertices can define an intersection with Q` (other points not in the same halfplane - separated).
+Because Q ⊆ l+, only cv vertices can define an intersection with Q (other points not in the same halfplane - separated).
-Therefore, we can prune V∗(P) by removing every vertex of P that does not lie on cv and maintain the correctness invariant.
+Therefore, we can `prune V∗(P) by removing every vertex of P that does not lie on cv and maintain the correctness invariant`.

 5) Redefine Tp with (v, u, m), m the vertex-median of cv.